Suhana-Saini/dark-store-intelligence/README.md

 ## What I'd do next

+- **Move from static to near-real-time.** Right now Gold tables are built by running notebooks manually.
+  The natural next step is Databricks Jobs & Workflows on an hourly schedule, so Gold refreshes on its own — and the agent's answers reflect the last hour of data, not a one-time snapshot.
+Connecting Genie to a scheduled/streaming source needs more research than a batch table, so this is a planned enhancement.
+- **Add views on top of Gold** for lightweight dashboards, without duplicating data — a natural pairing with the hourly refresh above.
+- **The bigger point behind both:** the goal isn't just fresher data, it's putting fresher data in front of people who aren't SQL users.
+A store ops lead or a junior analyst could ask a plain-language question and get a current answer, instead of waiting on someone to write a query — which is time and effort saved on both sides, not just a technical upgrade.
 - Add a simple demand forecast baseline for fruit & veg replenishment.
 - Rebuild Silver as a proper Lakeflow pipeline or dbt project with tests.
 - Expand the Genie evaluation to more edge-case and ambiguous questions.